tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : A securely generated, random 32-bit value that is used to obscure the age of the ticket that the client includes in the "pre_shared_key" extension.
   The client-side ticket age is added to this value modulo 2^32 to obtain the value that is transmitted by the client.
+The server MUST generate a fresh value for each ticket it sends.

 ticket
 : The value of the ticket to be used as the PSK identity.